Generalized Honeycomb-structured Materials in the Subwavelength Regime: Band Structure of Super Honeycomb-structured Materials

-In this section, we prove the additional symmetry of super honeycomb-structured inclusions.
+In this section, we prove the additional symmetry of super honeycomb-structured inclusions when $ \sigma = 0 $.
 Following this, we will establish the band folding result \Cref{thm:Decomposition} to justify the existence of double Dirac point structure near $ \alpha=0 $.
-We will also briefly discuss the gap opening for different values of $ \sigma $.